europeana/Labs/_posts/apps/2014-05-16-twitter-europeanabot-11-autogenerated.md

 contact:
   name: ""
 ---
 Inspired by the DPLABot, this implementation uses Europeana API to present semi-random images from Europeana collections on Twitter.

-The program takes a list of "seed terms" from a file, searches for corresponding images on Europeana and posts the URL of the first result to the Twitter-Account EuropeanaBot.
+The program takes a list of "seed terms" from a file, searches for corresponding images on Europeana and posts the URL of the first result to the Twitter-Account [@EuropeanaBot](https://twitter.com/europeanabot).
 The current implementation has used Austrian place names and a list of Nobel Prize winners.